Kumpob/HTML_REPORT_GENERATOR/README.md

 7. and so on

 At the end there should be 1 newline indicate that the list end there.<br />
+For every GPA add an additional 1 spacebar(including for the last one on that line)
 #
 See data.txt for data example and title.txt for title example.<br />
 HTML file provide is based on the data in data.txt